 You can also get your fortunes told when you Ask Yoda, discover that Darth Vader and Boba Fett had a thing by completing Dork Forces and stop a speeding bus from going below 50 miles per hour in X-Schwing.
 Yes, the parody of that all time classic PC game X-Wing is not just that of a two year old (at the time) action movie starring Sandra Bullock.
 It does take place in an asteroid field so that's something.

 One of the better unlockable games is Flawed Fighters, or Mortal Kombat type game where Star Wars toy rejects are pitted against each other to the death.
 There's Leia.
 I.Joe (Leia meets G.I.Joe - that's the level of comedy here guys), Cool Handless Luke (better) and Pizza Flipping Greedo (huh?).
 It's an extremely basic fighter but at least more effort has been put in here - you simply have to play through a lot of crap to access it.

 In my opinion there's not much to like about this game, but for the sake of objectivity, I have found a few reviews online that heap a lot of praise on it.
 Perhaps I didn't like this particularly style of humour.
-Maybe I'm not that big of a Star Wars nerd to enjoy the jokes, or maybe I'm too big of one and find them unoriginal.
+Maybe I'm not that big of a Star Wars nerd to enjoy the jokes, or maybe I'm too big of one that I find them unoriginal.
 It could be that it's part of the so-bad-it's-good crowd along the likes of Plan 9 from Outer Space and The Room (didn't like them either).
 Either way, you can make up your own mind by giving it a go, if only for curiosity's sake.